The “Must See” tourist visits in the Marian Route

 Located near Huesca, the Loarre Castle is the masterpiece of the Romanesque fortifications in the 11th century.
 It is preserved in amazing condition.
 This medieval castle is considered one of the best military and civil architecture constructions that can be seen nowadays in Europe.
 The castle can be visited with guided tour.
-His image is so remarkable that several directors have chosen this fortification as setting for theirs films, the most famous ‘Kingdom of heaven’, by Ridley Scott.
+His image is so remarkable that several directors have chosen this fortification as setting for their films, the most famous ‘Kingdom of heaven’, by Ridley Scott.

 Huesca is a very hospitable town.
 It is worth taking a look at the historic quarter.
 The Cathedral and the San Pedro el Viejo church are almost mandatory stops.
 The Church of San Pedro el Viejo, declared as National Monument in 1885, is a simple and beautiful example of Romanesque architecture of Aragon and one of the jewels of the monumental heritage of the city.
 Its cloister, one of the most beautiful, is Royal Pantheon, the place where are the remains of the kings Alfonso I ‘the Warrior’ and Ramiro II ‘the Monk’.

 The Cathedral is a magnificent gothic temple.
 On the external you can appreciate a splendid decoration.
 The High Altar is the wonderful piece of Damian Forment, representing the Passion of Christ.
-Next to the Cathedral is the Diocesan Museum, which offers genuine wonders of sacred art in its various rooms of jewelry, art, medieval, renaissance and baroque.
+Next to the Cathedral is the Diocesan Museum, which offers genuine wonders of sacred art in its various rooms of jewellery, art, medieval, renaissance and baroque.

 Jaca is an important tourist center and winter sports with a great historical and monumental patrimony.
 It has a jewel of Spanish Romanesque, the Cathedral of San Pedro.
 Dated in the 11th century, this building constitutes one of the most important artistic treasures of Aragon and the peninsula.
 It was the first great Romanesque construction in Spain.
 The cathedral of Jaca is admired by its rich and varied sculptural decoration on capitals, walls and bases.
 In this aspect, it is necessary to emphasize the known ‘ajedrezado jaques’, a type of ornamentation that simulates a chess board.
-The cathedral welcome from 1963 a Diocesan museum with a permanent exhibition of artistic funds of the diocese.
+The cathedral welcomes from 1963 a Diocesan museum with a permanent exhibition of artistic funds of the diocese.

 The Ordesa and Monte Perdido National Park